CedricLeon/C_Project_3EII/README.md

 ## Unit-Testing

-For the moment (21/04/2020) unit-tested are implemented for the patient, physician and calendar functions.
+For the moment (21/04/2020) unit-tested are implemented for the patient, physician, calendar, date and order functions.

 If you want to run them you can execute the ````Tests_exec```` executable or do the following commands :